 2. Booking a Hotel With Costco Travel Is Easy

-As with all the prices you’re quoted at CostcoTravel.com, hotel rates include upfront pricing that includes taxes.
+All the prices at CostcoTravel.com for hotel rates include upfront pricing that includes taxes.

 Costco works with a variety of brand-name hotels including:

 - Swissôtel Hotels & Resorts

 Read more about booking a hotel through Costco here.

 3. Here’s What You Need To Know About Costco Travel Car Rental

 Costco Travel works with popular rental car brands including:

 In addition booking a car in the United States, you can rent a car through Costco Travel for use in Canada, France, Germany, Ireland, the Netherlands, Spain and the United Kingdom.

 One of the nice features of renting a car through Costco is that the additional driver fee is waived.